jcmoyer/Yeena/README.md

 ## Compilation

 First, clone the project.

-    > git clone git://github.com/jcmoyer/Yeena.git

 In the same directory as Yeena.sln, create a folder named `Libraries`.
 External dependencies will go in this directory.
 Go [here](http://json.codeplex.com/) and download Json.NET and extract it somewhere, then navigate to the `Bin/Net40` directory and copy `Newtonsoft.Json.dll` to the newly created `Libraries` directory.
 Do the same thing with HtmlAgilityPack from [here](http://htmlagilitypack.codeplex.com/).
 Once this is done you can open up the Yeena solution file in Visual Studio 2012 and compile it.

 A word of warning: this program was quickly thrown together for the purpose of finding whetstone and armorer's scrap ingredients.
 For this reason, there are a lot of messy parts that will eventually be cleaned up.